Adars987h/CntactManagementService/README.md

 ```

 ### 3. Setup the Databse(MySQL)
-Use the command below to create a new database with the name "ErinoDb"
+Use the command below to create a new database with the name "contactdb"
 ```
-CREATE DATABASE ErinoDb;
+CREATE DATABASE contactdb;
 ```
 ### 4. Start the Development Server